 Our EPA Services

-FDQ is on the Education and Skills Agency Register of Apprentice Assessment Organisations, and is approved to deliver end point assessment (EPA) for the following apprenticeship standards:
+FDQ is on the Education and Skills Agency Register of Apprentice Assessment Organisations.
+Find us under code EPA0011.
+We are approved to deliver end point assessment (EPA) for the following apprenticeship standards:

 We are busy developing our EPA services for other apprenticeship standards, as they become approved for delivery.
 These include:

 Level 2 Bakery

 Level 2 Abattoir Workers, Red Meat – FDQ is supporting the trailblazer group on the development of the assessment plan for the Abattoir Standard.
 It is expected that work on the EPA will commence early in 2018

 To find out how FDQ can help with your EPA needs just call us on 0113 3970 395, or alternatively email firstname.lastname@example.org

 What does an EPA involve?

 There’s no common format for an EPA; they vary between apprenticeships.
 All EPA’s are developed from ‘assessment plans’, drawn up by the trailblazer group responsible for the apprenticeship standard.
 Assessment plans set out the main requirements for the final testing and what methods should be used.
 As the experts for their respective workforces, employers can determine the knowledge, skills and behaviours required for job roles, and they will be guided on how best to test for occupational competence in their particular industry.

 Importantly, EPA’s are not designed to test every single aspect of a Standard.
 Instead they are designed to enable an apprentice to demonstrate that overall they have developed the key knowledge, skills and behaviours needed to be able to do their job effectively.